Accident reports are an important part of your case. Here’s how to request a copy of your report in Texas.

 Its important to understand that in Texas, police officers are not required to submit a written report for every reported motor vehicle collision.
 In fact, depending on your jurisdiction, police may not even respond to the scene of an accident unless there’s an injury involved.
 Texas Transportation Code §550.062 states that officers only need to submit a written accident report if a crash results in injury, death, or more than $1,000 in property damage.

-If you were in an accident that did not require a police report or investigation, Texas does still allow you to fill out a “blue form” driver’s crash report (CR-2).
-While the Texas Department of Transportation no longer requires nor retains the CR-2 form, it can still be an important and effective way to create a record and document the circumstances of your crash for insurance purposes.
+In the past, Texas allowed those in an accident not requiring a police report or investigation to fill out a “blue form” driver’s crash report (CR-2).
+As of 2017, the Texas Department of Transportation no longer uses the CR-2 form, which was replaced with the CR-3.

 When Will My Accident Report Be Available?

 Most preliminary accident reports are generally available within a week, but your best bet is to keep checking on the status daily.
-If your accident report still unavailable after some time, express your concerns to your attorney or insurance company.
+If your accident report is still unavailable after some time, express your concerns to your attorney.

 Obtaining a Copy of Your Accident Report

-At the time of the accident, the reporting officer should have given you an accident or incident report number.
+At the time of the accident, the reporting officer should have given you an accident/incident report number.
 If you don’t have this number, you can still obtain the report provided you have the following information:

 • Date and time of the accident.